prachigauriar/Task/README.md

 ### Changing the Execution State of Tasks

-Once you have a task graph set up, you can very easily start executing it by sending the graph the `‑start` message.
-This will find all tasks in the graph that have no prerequisite tasks and start them.
-If you subsequently wish to cancel a task (or a whole graph), you can send it the `‑cancel` message.
+Once you have a task workflow set up, you can very easily start executing it by sending the workflow the `‑start` message.
+This will find all tasks in the workflow that have no prerequisite tasks and start them.
+If you subsequently wish to cancel a task (or a whole workflow), you can send it the `‑cancel` message.
 Retrying failed tasks is as simple as sending them the `‑retry` message, and if you wish to reset and re-run a successfully finished task, send it the `‑reset` message.
 As alluded to earlier, tasks propagate these messages down to their dependents, which propagate them to their dependents, and so on, so that, e.g., canceling a task also cancels all of its dependent tasks.

 ### Being Notified of Task Completion or Failure

 Every task has an optional delegate that it can notify of success or failure.
-If you’re more interested in the completion or failure of an entire graph, you can be a graph’s delegate.
-Graph delegates receive messages when all the tasks in a graph are complete and when a single task in a graph fails.
+If you’re more interested in the completion or failure of an entire workflow, you can be a workflow’s delegate.
+Workflow delegates receive messages when all the tasks in a workflow are complete and when a single task in a workflow fails.

 ### More Info

 Task.framework is fully documented, so if you’d like more information about how a class works, take a look at the class header.
-Also, the `Example-iOS` subdirectory contains a fairly involved example that includes a custom `TSKTask` subclass, external conditions, and task graph delegate methods.
+Also, the `Example-iOS` subdirectory contains a fairly involved example that includes a custom `TSKTask` subclass, external conditions, and task workflow delegate methods.
-In particular, `‑[TaskViewController initializeGraph]` is a great place to experiment with your own task graph configurations, whose progress can be visualized by running the example app.
+In particular, `‑[TaskViewController initializeWorkflow]` is a great place to experiment with your own task workflow configurations, whose progress can be visualized by running the example app.

 ## Contributing, Filing Bugs, and Requesting Enhancements